 You can learn more and find other project tutorials on the Beyond Paint website.

 One of my biggest challenges in the North House Lodge is creating fun rooms with plenty of personality to welcome our guests.
 On the other side, I try to share DIY projects that you guys might want to try in your own spaces.
 I think my DIY German smear/schmear tutorial hit the mark in both categories.
 Do you agree?
+Come and check out the North House #54 Home Tour for more inspiration.

 Is there a space in your home that would look fabulous with a German smear style plastered wall?